Here’s What’s New in Outdoor Path Lights

 Highlight Your Garden

 With more people gardening, one trend in path lighting is to highlight all that hard work.
 This Minneapolis rose garden is illuminated with LED garden path lights.
-When looking for path lights to highlight a garden or flower bed, look for lights between 18 to 24 inches tall.
+When looking for garden path lights to highlight a garden or flower bed, look for lights between 18 to 24 inches tall.

 Photo: Courtesy of Outdoor Lighting Perspectives

 Trendy bollard lights are most often used along a path or walkway to direct people.
-These lights from SLV Lighting are made with a type of steel coating that, when combined with weather conditions, creates a controlled rust layer on the surface which protects the fixture from further corrosion.
+These garden path lights from SLV Lighting are made with a type of steel coating that, when combined with weather conditions, creates a controlled rust layer on the surface which protects the fixture from further corrosion.

 Photo: Courtesy of SLV Lighting